ARCLeeds/arcleeds.github.io/blog/_posts/2023-04-25-nutrientprofiler-r-pkg.md

 When starting this project I came to it from my previous experience in Python and object orientated programming concepts.
-Whilst these exist within R it isn’t a truly object oriented language and has a number of [different systems for implementing object orientated features](https://adv-r.hadley.nz/oo.html).
+Whilst these exist within R it isn’t a truly object oriented language and has a number of [different systems for implementing object oriented features](https://adv-r.hadley.nz/oo.html).
 With the time available I briefly dabbled with these but eventually dropped them in favour of adopting a purely functional approach and in particular trying to write something that could behave reasonably nicely with